UFFPedroBorges/hercules-docs/Mapcache.md

 grf: C:\Program Files (x86)\YourServer\Server.grf

-In order for mapcache to work, you must have your desired map listed in db/map_index, conf/map/maps.conf, and it must also be inside of resnametable.txt and mapnametable.txt client side.
+In order for mapcache to work, you must have your desired map listed in db/map_index, conf/map/maps.conf, and it must also be inside of data/resnametable.txt and data/mapnametable.txt client side.
 Additionally, you must have a .gnd, .rsw, and .gat file for your map inside of your data folder.

 ## Using Mapcache
 Run mapcache.exe and it will start building the cache.
 If you did something incorrectly, close mapcache, delete the db/mapcache.dat it created, and run mapcache again.
 If you run mapcache again without deleting the old mapcache, you may get an error stating: "An error as occured while reading map_cache_fp" or "An error as occured in fread while reading map_cache."